New Hairstyles You'll Want To Try Now

 21 November 2017

-As temperatures warm up and the seasons begin to change, it’s very likely you’ll find yourself craving a shift in your life.
-Whether that means swapping out the 15 black turtlenecks in your dresser for something brighter or just taking the time to cook a homemade, seasonal meal, we’re big fans of allowing a new season to stir things up.
+As temperatures cool down and the seasons change, it’s very likely you’ll find yourself craving a shift in your life.
+Whether that means swapping out the biker jacket in your closet for something warmer or just taking the time to cook a homemade, seasonal meal, we’re big fans of allowing a new season to stir things up.

 Seasons have a way of inspiring new hairstyles, too.
 If you’ve been pulling your hair back in a ponytail for months, it might be time to consider a new ‘do.
 Walking out of the salon with a fresh cut does wonders for the soul—at least, that’s what we always say.